blackducksoftware/bd_export_spdx2.2/README.md

 # Synopsys Black Duck - bd_export_spdx22_json.py v0.24
+# DEPRECATION NOTICE

+The functionality of this script has been superceded by features in standard Black Duck, which should be used for SPDX export going forward.
+SPDX and CycloneDX export is supported within Project Versions under the Report tab.

 # OVERVIEW

 This script is provided under an OSS license (specified in the LICENSE file) to allow users to export SPDX version 2.2 in JSON format from Black Duck projects.